Former Upland Police Probationary Officer Arrested on Suspicion of Sexual Assault

 No further details about the allegations have been released.

-Duarte had been a probationary officer for less than five months before he was “released from his duties” the same day he was arrested, Upland Police Chief Darren Goodman said in a statement.
+Duarte had been a probationary officer for less than five months before being “released from his duties” the day of his arrest, Upland Police Chief Darren Goodman said in a statement.

-The investigation is ongoing and the case was turned over to the Los Angeles County District Attorney’s Office.
+The investigation is ongoing and the case has been turned over to the Los Angeles County District Attorney’s Office.

 Anyone with additional information about the incident can call the Pomona Police Department at 909-620-2085.